abhinavroy1999/nanowire-fragmentation-code/README.md

 - **output**: Contains output binary time-series data files generated from a particular simulation run.
 Subsequent simulation runs overwrite files into this directory and delete files from the previous run.
 Hence, users are advised to store the generated simulation data to a different folder for future use.

 #### Dependencies ####
 The code is written for Linux based operating systems with Nvidia CUDA enabled GPUs.
-The following are list of dependencies which are used in the system: -
+The following are list of dependencies which are used in the code: -

 - cuFFT
 - gcc